High School

 Students will focus on developing their conversational skills to prepare for confidently and accurately communicating in ASL.
 Classroom atmosphere will include using only ASL to communicate in order to create an environment completely immersed in ASL.
 Classroom activities include making your own recipe, making your own ASL game, country signs, some research on Deaf culture and other activities to improve signing ability.
 Prerequisite: Grades 9-12; ASL I and II

-• Teacher: Sarah Schoen
+• Teacher: Pamella Berger

-• Teacher: Sarah Schoen
+• Teacher: Alex Green

 • Teacher: Kathryn Kempson